delphidabbler/code-snippets/csdb/README.md

   * `csdb-vX.Y.Z-data.zip` - Contains all the data in the collection.
 Required by applications that access the collection.
   * `csdb-vX.Y.Z-docs.zip` - Contains the documentation developers need to understand the structure of the data.
-  * `csdb-vX.Y.Z-tests.zip` - Contains the unit tests and demonstration code for _some_ of the snippets in the database, with one test project for each category for which tests are available.
+  * `csdb-vX.Y.Z-tests.zip` - Contains the unit tests and demo code.

 ## Change Log